fe-data/fe-docs/docs/getting-started/settings.rst

 Settings
 ========
 The plugin's settings apply to all events.
-Before you start the sale, make sure that all necessary settings have been entered.
+Before you start selling etickets, make sure that all necessary settings have been entered.

 By clicking on the tabs on the left you can change various parts of the settings.
 Then press :guilabel:`Save` to save the settings.